Tooth Knocked Out? Seek Prompt Care

 - Tooth Won’t Reinsert

 If you attempt to place the tooth back in its socket and it doesn’t stay in place, don’t force it.
-Instead, store it safely and seek emergency dental care without delay.
+Instead, store it safely and seek emergency dental care as soon as possible.

 The Benefits of Immediate Care for Knocked-Out Teeth